MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 In your lab environment, your lab hosting provider has already obtained a Microsoft 365 trial tenant for you.
 Your lab provider has also created two admin accounts that you will use in your VM lab environment:

-- A local administrator account for Adatum's on-premises environment (Adatum\Administrator).
+- An AD DS administrator account for Adatum's on-premises environment (Adatum\Administrator).
 - A default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).

-You will log into the Client 1 PC (LON-CL1) using the local Adatum\Administrator account.
+You will log into the Client 1 PC (LON-CL1) using the Adatum\Administrator account.
 When you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account (MOD Administrator).
-You will then update Adatum's Microsoft 365 organizational profile, and you'll prepare your tenant for Microsoft Azure Active Directory and for later labs using Information Rights Management, audit alerts, and Microsoft Graph PowerShell.
+You will then update Adatum's Microsoft 365 organizational profile, and you'll prepare your tenant for Microsoft Entra ID, and for later labs using Information Rights Management, audit alerts, and Microsoft Graph PowerShell.

 ### Task 1- Set up Adatum's Organization Profile